majj1995/FirstTest/readme.txt

 ﻿This is a exercise.
-Creating a new branch is fast.
+Creating a new branch is quick and simple.